AmirSajjjad/targeted_survey/README.md

 To install and run Targeted Survey, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies using `pip install -r requirements.txt`
 3. migrate database useing `python manage.py migrate`
-4. Run the server using `python manage.py runserver`.
+4. Run the server using `python manage.py runserver`

-## Tests (coming soon)
+## Tests

 To run tests for Targeted Survey, use the following command: